jeffschwartz/linklist/readme.md

     ll.reset();

-## Link, a constructor function for creating Links.
+## Link API

 ### Constructor
-Creates a new Link
+Creates a new Link.
 Don't forget to include the new operator or bad things will happen.

     var l = new Link('Some data you want to store in the link.
 All JavaScript types are supported.');

 ## Please see javascripts/examples.js for examples using the api.

-## Please see javascripts/test.js for testing the api.
+## Please see javascripts/test.js for testing the api as well as for benchmarking the api against JavaScript's built in Array.